 - HOW do you request a change to group activities?

 - WHEN will your timetable be available on your phone or in the Web Timetables?

 - WHEN will changes be available on your phone or in the Web Timetables?

 - WHERE can you view it?

 To learn more about examinations timetable please click here.

 HOW is your personalised timetable created?

 Your personalised teaching timetable is created in collaboration between the Schools and the Timetabling Unit.
 Preparation of the Teaching Timetable starts in January with the data collection process.
-However due to the Pandemic this process has taken slightly longer.
 The next step is data creation on the central timetabling system and the allocation of all teaching activities to rooms across the campus.
 The final stage of this process is student allocation.